duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 tags: hydra "access control"
 ---

-[Note: This article is a work in progress.]

 Hydra permissions, which are essentially read/write, appear to follow a file-system paradigm.
 The more recent interest in the W3C [WebAccessControl](http://www.w3.org/wiki/WebAccessControl) ontology in Fedora 4 continues this aproach.
 Digital object repositories, however, may require a more extensive set of permissions than those which are sufficient for file systems.
 In order to manage this complexity, we can employ the concept of a "role" -- in addition to *user* and *group* -- to introduce an abstraction layer between those concrete "agents" and permissions.
 These roles help to define responsibilities like "curator" or "contributor" which convey a cluster of permissions that may grow and change over time.

 ### What's the Difference Between a Role and a Group?